ibm-cloud-docs/Cloudant/api/advanced.md

 ```
 {: codeblock}

-### Example request for document revision IDs from the command line
+See the following example request for document revision IDs from the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/$DATABASE/_revs_diff" \